-Every corporation which total income for the taxable year does not exceed \$3,000,000 may choose to depreciate the total cost, including installation, of the computer systems equipment in the year of its acquisition and installation.
+Line 24 - Depreciation for businesses with volume of \$3,000,000 or less including installation, of the computer systems equipment in the year of its acquisition and installation.
 Equipment previously depreciated by a shareholder of such corporation or acquired from a related person, will not qualify for the acceleration of the depreciation allowance.
-It may also be depreciated under the straight-line method, based on a useful life of 2 years, the land transportation equipment, except automobiles, and environmental conservation equipment.
+Also, can be depreciated under the straight-line method, based on a useful life of 2 years, the land transportation equipment, except automobiles, and environmental conservation equipment.
+In addition, for taxable years beginning after December 31, 2018, you can determine the deduction for depreciation using a two-year useful life for machinery and equipment, furniture and fixtures and any other fixed assets to be used in the industry or business without including personal property, automobiles and property subject to the above terms.